apache/incubator-wayang-website/blog/2026-08-08-gsoc-2026-wayang-jdbc-driver.md

 Keeping these resources consistent across both the client and server required careful lifecycle handling.
 Closing a result set, replacing a statement result, closing a connection, or losing a client session all need to release the correct server-side resources.

 Another challenge was designing the client-server protocol.
 JDBC operations had to be represented as request and response messages, with support for framing, errors, metadata, result data, and protocol versioning.
-A clear communication contract became essential because the JDBC client API and the Wayang execution environment run on different sides of the system.
+A clear communication contract became essential because the client-side JDBC API layer and the Wayang execution environment run on different sides of the system.

 Result handling also required more than simply returning rows.
 The implementation needed to coordinate the full path: